In most cases when working on any vehicle the key is not only to know what you are doing, but to have the right tool for the job.

-The Performance Tool W87022 GM Power Steering Pump Pulley is my choice of tools for this job.
+The Performance W87022 GM Power Steering Pump Pulley is my choice of tools for this job.

 No more prying or bending parts and tools to remove your power steering pump pulley.
 It will also work on a number of other pulleys as well.

-With both clamps (small side toward the pulley) and bolt and nut into place.
-You know slide the clamp ring over the bolt, nut, and clamps.
+- With both clamps (small side toward the pulley) and bolt the nut into place.
+Now slide the clamp ring over the bolt, nut, and clamps.

 Good job, you have removed your power steering pump pulley yourself with very little effort.

 - Do It Yourself Dent Removal Tips and Tricks - June 4, 2023